 Finance

-The Finance major is comprised of courses in two broad areas: Corporate Finance and Investments.
+The Finance major is comprised of courses in two tracks: Finance (Corporate Finance and Investments) and Financial Planning.

-Students learn to analyze business opportunities to identify those that create value.
-Financial analysis boils down to sophisticated cost-benefit analysis for decision making in all aspects of business, and students majoring in Finance successfully pursue careers with major corporate and other organizations.
+In Corporate Finance, students learn to analyze business opportunities to identify those that create value.
+Financial analysis boils down to sophisticated cost-benefit analysis for decision-making in all aspects of business, and students majoring in Finance successfully pursue careers with major corporations and other organizations.

-Students learn to structure portfolios of stocks, bonds and other financial assets that meet the objectives of institutional and individual investors.
+In Investments, students learn to structure portfolios of stocks, bonds, and other financial assets that meet the objectives of institutional and individual investors.
 The curriculum helps prepare students who wish to sit for Level I of the CFA exam series, and many graduates in Finance successfully pursue careers in asset management and wealth advising.

 Experiential Learning